How Do I Promote My Book Using a Media Tour?

-I’m automatically drawn into that pitch, because I know this person actually did some leg work.
+I’m automatically drawn into that pitch because I know the person did some leg work.
 They have earned my respect and captured my attention.
 They’ve given me a reason to go deeper with them.

-This is much different than a one-on-one podcast interview between two people who mostly agree with each other.
-You need to watch or listen to the show ahead of time so you understand what makes the show unique.
+It’s a different style than a one-on-one podcast interview between two people who mostly agree.
+You need to watch or listen to the show so that you understand what makes the show unique.

 When I receive an email pitch for Novel Marketing, I like to see that the person understands what makes my show unique.
 One of my goals for the show is to make every episode feel like a session at a writer’s conference.
 You leave with specific knowledge and actionable steps.

 I don’t typically take pitches from authors who want to share how they went from being unpublished to published.
 That’s a great kind of episode, and I do it occasionally, but it’s not the nature of this show.
-But half the pitches I receive are people wanting to share their publishing story.
+Half the pitches I receive are from people wanting to share their publishing stories.

 Create a Reader Magnet

-Saundra: Another tip is to have a reader magnet ready to go for your interviews.
-Purchase a custom URL just for that lead magnet.
-You want it to be something that’s easy to remember.
+Saundra: Another tip is to have a reader magnet ready for your interviews.
+Purchase a custom URL for that lead magnet.
+You want it to be easy to remember.

-Many times, especially for podcasts or radio, people are listening while they drive or exercise.
-They’re not at a desk or in front of a computer, ready to go to your website.
-You want the URL for your lead magnet to be memorable, so that when someone is finished listening, they will remember to look it up later.
+People often listen while they drive or exercise.
+They’re not at a desk or in front of a computer, ready to go to your website, so you want the URL for your lead magnet to be memorable and easy, so they don’t have to write it down.

-Saundra: I have a list of paid writing opportunities and marketing tips that I send out to authors.
+Saundra: I have a list of paid writing opportunities and marketing tips for authors.
 Go to www.ichoosemybestlife.com/authorsupport to sign up for my mailing list.

-Thomas: That’s a clear benefit for people who come to your website.
-You’re not only giving people a reason to visit your site, but also a reason to sign up for your newsletter.
+Thomas: That’s a clear benefit for people visiting your website.
+You’re giving authors a reason to visit your site and sign up for your newsletter.

 Thomas: What advice do you have when it comes to researching potential shows to pitch?
 How do you find those small podcasts to get started on?